 These Cookies taste best eaten within the day but keep in an airtight container at room temperature for up to a few days - they do become softer the longer you leave them, though.

-Tip: The brown rice flour CANNOT be substituted with white rice flour or any other gluten-free flour – brown rice flour creates the best texture here!
+Tip: The brown rice flour CANNOT be replaced with white rice flour or any other gluten-free flour - brown rice flour creates the best texture here!

 - Chocolate Chip Cookies